-The Eastern Green Mamba, biologically known as Dendroaspis angusticeps, is otherwise called the Common Mamba, Green Mamba, East African Green mamba or The White Mouthed Mamba.
-This snake that lives in trees, is a big snake and a tremendously poisonous variety that belongs to the mamba genera Dendroaspis.
+The Eastern Green Mamba, biologically known as Dendroaspis angusticeps, is otherwise called the Common Mamba, Green Mamba, East African Green mamba, or The White Mouthed Mamba.
+This snake which lives in trees is a big snake and a tremendously poisonous variety that belongs to the mamba genera Dendroaspis.
 It was a surgeon hailing from Scotland who portrayed this species in the year 1849.
 The Southern parts of East Africa along the coasts are the regions that these snakes inhabit.

 The Eastern Green Mamba is a very poisonous snake, similar to the other varieties of mamba.
 It is competent of killing a person with just one bite.